eli-shen08/Car-Price/README.md

 You can go to the above website with the above link and check it out.
 I have trained the model using Random Forest Regressor through which i have been able to achieve 94% accuracy.
 Then i have saved the model using pickle.
-I have used Flask framework to deploy the model through heroku.
+I have used Flask framework to deploy the model through Render.
 I have also performed analysis on this with jupyter notebook where i have used different ML algorithms.

 F.Y.I